crys1s/Nexxus/ReadMe.md

-NOTE : Screenshots will only work if you run in your own linux machine, screenshot are not possible on Portianer

-install scrot for screenshots in your linux
+NOTE : install scrot for screenshots in your linux

 "apt-get update && apt-get install scrot"